Interventions

 What Happens After an Intervention?

-After the intervention, the person can decide to either enter treatment or reject the opportunity.
-If it is refused, then the family and friends who arranged the intervention must carry through with the consequences of that refusal.
+After the intervention, the person can decide to enter treatment or reject the opportunity.
+If they refuse, then the family and friends who arranged the intervention must carry through with the consequences of that refusal.
 This may mean not allowing the person to live at the family home, cutting off financial support, or any other consequences that you outlined.

 The other choice that your loved one can make is to accept help with their addiction.
 If that is the decision, the person needs to be ready to begin treatment within 48 hours.
 If they choose to enter a treatment program, your family member will spend time going through detoxification and treatment for their addiction.7